 What makes a good pound for pound boxer?

 Good pound for pound boxers have a combination of speed and precision when they fight.
 They punch accurately and powerfully, which is hard for the opponent to defend.
 Pound for pound fighters are also exceptional on the defensive front as they’re able to deflect punches, they keep their guard up at all times, and they are quick on their toes.

 Pound for pound boxers have developed their speed through impeccable conditioning.
 Not only are they agile and quick while sparring, but their conditioning helps them last the duration of a match without too much fatigue.
 It’s hard to beat a highly conditioned boxer.

 Mental fortitude, adaptability, and pure toughness are important qualities in a strong pound for pound boxer.
 These traits help fighters when matches get tough or when adjustments need to be made based on a competitor’s weight.

-1. With his record extending to 48-0, Mayweather has now established himself as the best pound for pound boxer in the world.
+1. With his record extending to 48-0, Olympic champ and Boxing Hall of Fame member Floyd Mayweather has established himself as one of the top pound for pound boxers in the world.

 2. According to ESPN and The Ring Magazine, Sugar Ray Robinson ranks as the best boxer pound for pound in history.